Our Commitment to the Future.

 Remote Work Policy

 To help reduce the number of single-occupancy vehicles on Vermont roads, Union Bank has expanded resources for employees to have the ability to work from home.
 The reduction of daily commutes helps decrease carbon pollution and lessen our impact on the local environment.
+In fact, we were the feature sponsor of the 2022 “Park Your Carbon” week, working in partnership with the Vermont Agency of Transportation to encourage Vermonters to walk, bike, ride share or work from home to help reduce carbon emissions and drive awareness to alternate forms of transportation.

 Union Bank Environmental Policy